jpdieter/LocalLibrary/README.md

 ## Features

 - **Book Catalog**: Browse through a catalog of books available at the local library.
-- **Search**: Search for books by title, author, genre, or other relevant criteria.
+- **Search**: Search for books by title, author, genre, or isbn.
 - **Availability**: Check the availability of a book to see if it's currently checked out or available for borrowing.
-- **Borrowing Management**: Manage borrowing transactions, including check-out and check-in processes.
+- **Management Interface** Access a dedicated management interface to add, edit, or remove books, authors, genres, and instances from the library's catalog.
+This interface provides library staff with the tools they need to efficiently manage the library's collection and ensure accurate records.
 - **Passport Authentication**: Secure authentication system using Passport.js, allowing users to log in securely with username and password, ensuring access control to restricted functionalities and routes.
 - **Responsive Design**: The application is designed to be responsive, ensuring that it works well on a variety of devices, including desktops, tablets, and smartphones.